Kihyun: Philanthropy

 In December 2022, Kihyun donated his cherished items to the Korean general news agency News 1's "Bazaar of Love" and all its proceeds will be donated to Severance Hospital for the treatment and care of children from low-income families and with severe, rare, and incurable diseases.

+In June 2025, he introduced the Taegeukgi keyring, a product produced by the Korean company Infresh, which supports the Korean War Veterans.